-- Remember that we are all connected, and connected to the land.
+- Remember that we are all connected to each other and to the land.

 - Treat the Earth as a Temple.

 - Stand up against oppression in all forms.
-If you do not understand it, learn how and why it hurts people.
+If you do not understand it, spend time learning how and why it hurts people.

-- Use less–subtly, and not self-righteously, even if it is inconvenient.
+- Use fewer resources–subtly and not self-righteously–even when it is inconvenient.

 - Make offerings and ask for permission.

 - Decolonize yourself: Deconstruct and let go of the limiting beliefs about your worthiness to Western standards of success.

 - Donate time and money to good causes whenever you can.